- Student responsibility

 time of graduation and have a GPA of 3.75 or better.

 are given annually to the best scholar in each major.
-Special awards may be given to the foreign student with the highest scholarship record, to the best independent study of the year, and to students with special achievement in other areas.
+Special awards may be given to the international student with the highest scholarship record, to the best independent study of the year, and to students with special achievement in other areas.

 at Bluffton is a four-year program designed to challenge intellectually ambitious, highly motivated students in all disciplines.
 While pursuing their major field of study, students enroll in honors sections of certain general education courses plus a junior honors course.
 Students also engage in service learning and cultural events.